intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 What constitutes "active use" can depend greatly on the environment in which a protocol is deployed.
 The frequency of changes necessary to safeguard some mechanisms might be slow enough to attract ossification in another protocol deployment, while being excessive in others.
-Active use can also vary based on how values are used, e.g., either by changing the set of which values are in use or by changing the way in which these values are expressed on the wire.

 ## Version Negotiation